Musicology Handbook

 Assistantships in Instruction/Precepting

-In accordance with Graduate School policies, musicology graduate students are typically not asked to take on teaching duties until after they have passed the General Exams.
+In accordance with Graduate School policies, musicology graduate students are typically not asked to take on teaching duties until after they have passed the General Exam.
 Exceptions are sometimes made in specific circumstances depending on a variety of factors.

 Students will be polled each semester about their availability and interests in teaching for the following semester.
 While the Music Department tries to factor in students’ individual requests, the teaching assignments depend upon multiple factors including class enrollments, funding allocations, and faculty preferences and needs, progress on the dissertation, and more.
 Priority may be given to DCE students who have exhausted their regular funding.

 Preceptors teach several weekly sections, depending upon the class enrollment and course material.
 Preceptors are also expected to attend all the regular lectures and help with grading or make‐up classes as requested by the instructor.
-For more information on AI Hours Allocations, Appointment Dates, and Tuition Contributions/Stipends, please visit https://gradschool.princeton.edu/financial-support/assistantships#:-:text=assistantship%20in%20instruction.
+For more information on TA Hours Allocations, Appointment Dates, and Tuition Contributions/Stipends, please visit https://gradschool.princeton.edu/financial-support/assistantships#:-:text=assistantship%20in%20instruction.

 Collaborative Teaching Initiative